 Food Menus at Restaurants

 I’ve no photo of Korean restaurant menus to show you yet.
 Why?
-It pains me merely to look at one more all-in-Hangul (aka the Korean character) restaurants.
-Of course, being Korea, they’re everywhere.
-What was I thinking?
+It pains me merely to look at one more menu entirely in hangul (aka the Korean character).
+Of course, being Korea, hangul is everywhere.
+Duh, what was I thinking?
+But I guess I didn’t foresee eating as a reading issue.

 Yes, I actually can read hangul… slowly.
 It takes me time to sound out each character to read an entirety of a word.
 And even if I do pass first base in reading, I probably won’t know the meaning of what I’m reading.

 What’s in the product?
 Are any unusual animals used?
 Butter or lard?… Being a vegetarian and a weight watcher, I like to know what’s in my food.
 The frozen mandoo that’s on sale… do they have bits of meat, seafood or chicken in them?
-Pictures on packages are deceiving.
+That cartoon of a smiling pig… is that the brand mascot or ingredient?

 Sounds like a dumb question, right?
 A bill (I think) just came in the mail today– no envelope, just a folded paper with a wallpaper of hangul and a bunch of numbers to make my brain go mushy.
 One familiar universal graphic makes me assume it’s my “gas bill”, because it shows charts like a metter reading.
 Still, I flipped the bill over and over several times for more clues– for the exact dollar amount I was to pay… and to whom.